mzazon/awesome-cloud-projects/aws/container-registry-replication-ecr/container-registry-replication-ecr.md

    echo "✅ Applied repository policy to production repository"
    ```

    The repository policy is now enforced, creating a security boundary that controls access to production container images.
 This policy implements role-based access control where only specific IAM roles can perform read or write operations, preventing unauthorized access to critical production assets.
 The separation of permissions ensures that deployment processes can pull images while restricting push operations to authorized CI/CD pipelines.
-For more details on repository policies, refer to the [ECR repository policies documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policies.html).

 6. **Create and push test images**: